Pioneer in SASE solutions

-Cato pioneered the convergence of networking and security into the cloud.
-Aligned with Gartner’s Secure Access Service Edge (SASE) framework, Cato’s vision is to deliver a next generation secure networking architecture that eliminates the complexity, costs, and risks associated with legacy IT approaches based on disjointed point solutions.
-With Cato, organizations securely and optimally connect any user to any application anywhere on the globe.
+Cato Networks pioneered the convergence of networking and security into the cloud.
+Aligned with Gartner’s Secure Access Service Edge (SASE) and Security Service Edge (SSE) framework, Cato’s vision is to deliver a next-generation secure networking architecture that eliminates the complexity, costs, and risks associated with legacy IT approaches based on disjointed point solutions.
+With Cato, organisations securely and optimally connect any user to any application anywhere on the globe.
 Our cloud-first architecture enables Cato to rapidly deploy new capabilities and maintain optimum security posture, without any effort from the IT teams.
-With Cato, your IT organization and your business are ready for whatever comes next.
+With Cato, your IT organisation and your business are ready for whatever comes next.

 Secure Access Service Edge (SASE) is a new enterprise networking technology category introduced by Gartner in 2019.
 SASE converges the functions of network and security point solutions into a unified, global cloud-native service.
 It is an architectural transformation of enterprise networking and security that enables IT to provide a holistic, agile and adaptable service to the digital business.
 What makes SASE unique is its transformational impact across multiple IT domains.

 The second major category is what I call Security Service Edge or in short, SSE.
 SSE provides secure access to internet- and cloud-based applications without directly addressing global application access optimisation and east-west WAN traffic security.
 Extended visibility and control to all traffic is a key feature in competing SSE architectures.

 Zero Trust Network Access (ZTNA) is a new approach for securing remote access to business applications both on-premises and in the cloud.
 ZTNA is an integral part of Gartner’s Secure Access Service Edge (SASE) and Security Service Edge (SSE) frameworks.